 On the Toronto Central Library site, using you card # as ID, you can search for books and, if available, download them.
 They only have so many digital licenses.
 If a book is popular these licenses may be used up.
 You are notified by email when your book is available and you are allowed 21 days to read your copy of the book.

 Library borrowing works over the net via Adobe Digital Editions (free download) which supplements the Kobo software on your laptop/desktop.
 You can go online, pick the book you want and, when available, you can download it.
 You get the book to read for 21 days (the DRM on the ebook controls the time.)
 I have not figured out how to check out books via the WiFi on the Kobo, as they seem to need the Adobe Digital Editions software to work.
 Note: On the Adobe site and in the Library Help files you are told how to put the book into your reading device.

 You can buy books via WiFi to your hearts content from the Kobo site.
 Plus, if you follow their blog on Facebook, they have 10%, 20%, or $1 off coupons almost every weekend.

-You can also load the tons of free eBooks from sites like Project Gutenberg etc. The cool thing about the ePub format that Kobo uses means you can take it to any other reader that supports ePub except the Kindle, as they don't support EPub and thus are 'evil' (computer user term for companies and systems deemed to be overly proprietary).
+You can also load the tons of free eBooks from sites like Project Gutenberg etc. The cool thing about the ePub format that Kobo uses means you can take it to any other reader that supports ePub – except the Kindle, as they don't support EPub.

 A USB to Wall Charger available from most tech outlets or on eBay works just fine with Kobo charging cable, in case you don't want to charge it from your computer.

 Take your pick.
-Bother the Kobo and the Kindle are excellent eReaders.
+Both the Kobo and the Kindle are excellent eReaders.